slu4coder/Minimal-64x4-Home-Computer/README.md

 The most computer from the least logic or the shortest way from TTL to Space Invaders.

-Quick note: This is a free and non-commercial project.
-I am in no way associated with any activies selling this as a product.
+This is a free and non-commercial project.
+I am in no way associated with any activies selling the Minimal 64x4 as a product.
 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to the applicable documentations for detailed licensing information.